poult-lab/daily-word/english_words_ learning.md

 01.pet phrase  [pet freɪz]

-[np] Pet phrase is an **informal term for an expression frequently used by an individual in speech and/or writing**.
+[np] Pet phrase is an **informal term for an expression frequently used by an individual in speech and/or writing**. "口头禅"